isomerpages/govtech-gobusiness-main/pages/blog/2023-03-14-post-sustainable-business.md

 Rising energy costs in recent months have made the transition towards energy efficiency more urgent than before.
 As part of the Singapore Green Plan 2030, the Government is actively encouraging enterprises to adopt solutions that would enable them to be more energy efficient.

-The Government has since launched the Energy Efficiency Grant (EEG) for the Food Manufacturing, Food Services and Retail sectors.
+The Government has since launched the [Energy Efficiency Grant (EEG)](/energy-efficiency-grant/?src=gobiz_blog){:target="_blank"}{:rel="noopener"} for the Food Manufacturing, Food Services and Retail sectors.
 Through the EEG, businesses in these sectors can receive subsidies for their use of energy saving appliances, from various LED lighting; air-conditioners; refrigerators; induction cookers; water heaters and clothes dryers.

 The support provided by the grant goes up to 70 per cent of qualifying costs, capped at S$30,000 per company per year.
 Under the LED lighting category, companies can claim up to S$500 annually.

-You can check out the [extended list of the products supported by the EEG on GoBusiness](/energy-efficiency-grant/?src=gobiz_blog){:target="_blank"}{:rel="noopener"}.
+You can check out the extended list of the products supported by the EEG on GoBusiness.

 In the age of e-commerce, businesses today use websites and online platforms to conduct sales.
 Running a website, however, is energy-intensive.
 According to Web Neutral Project founder Jack Amend, powering a website produces 4,500 pounds of CO2 a year, which is equivalent to driving a new car for more than 10,000 miles.
 In fact, the internet produces almost as much pollution as the airline industry.